The Missing Cross to Purity

 for you said, the wisest man that was, sinned;

-and here have not you wise men of old Adam manifested your error and ignorance of the scriptures and the way of holiness,
+and here have not you wise men of old Adam manifested your error

 which is the way-faring man's way;